zio/zio-config/docs/index.md

 _ZIO Config_ acts an extension to ZIO's `Config` with documentation support, with more complex data-sources, backed by an `IndexedFlat`
 Most of the configuration sources are relying on `IndexedFlat`.

+More documentation around `IndexedFlat` (an extension of  ZIO's  `ConfigProvider.Flat`) to handle more complex sources will be provided soon.

 @PROJECT_BADGES@

 ## Introduction